Career As Neurologist

 The Neurologist is the medical practitioner who specializes in neurology.

 Difference between Neurologists and Neurosurgeons:

-Neurologists are medical doctors or osteopath who treat nervous system, spinal cord, brain, nerves, muscles and pain disorders.
+Neurologists are the medical doctors or osteopath who treat nervous system, spinal cord, brain, nerves, muscles and pain disorders.
 They are well-trained to investigate, diagnose and treat neurological disorders.

-Neurologists who deal with surgical procedures are known as Neurosurgeons.
+Neurologists who deal with the surgical procedures are known as Neurosurgeons.
 Neurosurgeons are medical doctors who specialize in performing surgical treatments of the brain or nervous system.

 Check Also: Career after 12th Science

-In India the scope of neurology is increasing as the number of patients increasing.
-The demand of neurologist is becoming large as the hospitals and health care centres are increasing.
+In India the scope of neurology is increasing as the number of patients gets increase.
+The demand of the neurologist is becoming large as the hospitals and health care centres are increasing.
 You can do the job in abroad in various universities and research centres.
 You can also work in various government/private hospitals in India.
 There are various job prospects in which aspirants can apply after his/her completion of course.